-We, Creative Skillset Sector Skills Council Limited (we / us / our), are committed to protecting and respecting your privacy.
+We, Creative Skillset, Sector Skills Council Limited (we / us / our), or any successor in title are committed to protecting and respecting your privacy.

-This Privacy and Cookies Policy (the Policy) (together with our Terms and Conditions and any other documents referred to in these documents) explains how we use any personal information about you (you / your) that we collect when you use the Creative Skillset website (www.creativeskillset.org) and any of our other online products, sub-sites and all other websites owned, operated and controlled by us (collectively, the Website).
+This Privacy and Cookies Policy (the Policy) (together with our Terms and Conditions and any other documents referred to in these documents) explains how we use any personal information about you (you / your) that we collect when you use the Creative Skillset website (www.creativeskillset.org) or any successor in title and any of our other online products, sub-sites and all other websites owned, operated and controlled by us (collectively, the Website).
 Please read these documents carefully.
 Defined words used in the Terms and Conditions shall have the same meaning when used in this Policy.
-References to a “parent” include a legal guardian.
+References to a ‘parent’ include a legal guardian.

-By using the Website (and in particular by submitting your personal information to us via the Website or, if you are a parent, by consenting for your child to do the same), you consent to the collection, storage and use of your or, as applicable, your child’s personal information as described in this Policy.
-If you are a parent allowing your child to use the Website, references in this Policy to “your personal information” shall be to your child’s personal information.
+By using the Website (and in particular by submitting your personal information to us via the Website or, if you are a parent, by consenting for your child to do the same), you give your consent to the collection, storage and use of your or, as applicable, your child’s personal information, as described in this Policy.
+If you are a parent allowing your child to use the Website, references in this Policy to ‘your personal information’ shall be to your child’s personal information.

 Data protection compliance

 The Website is controlled by us from our offices in the United Kingdom (UK).
-Personal information collected via the Website is processed in compliance with the Data Protection Act 1998 (Act).
-For the purpose of the Data Protection Act 1998, we are registered as a data controller (our registration number is Z8941934) and our data protection officer is Reiz Evans, Head of Operations, available at firstname.lastname@example.org.
+Personal information collected via the Website is processed in compliance with the General Data Protection Guidelines of May 2018 (GDPR) and any other subsequent Data Protection Legislation UK (Act).
+For the purpose of the GDPR, we are registered as a Data Controller (our registration number is Z8941934) and our Data Protection Officers are: